-Lady Elloitt is completely encircled by its reef so you need to fly in making it the more expensive option for a day trip although you can stay overnight out there.
+Lady Elliott is completely encircled by its reef so you need to fly in making it the more expensive option for a day trip although you can stay overnight out there.

 Take a self guided wine trail to nearby Childers

-No more than a 45 minute drive from central Bundaberg and you’re in Childers.
+No more than a 45-minute drive from central Bundaberg and you’re in Childers.
 It’s a gorgeous historical town that has been preserved and enhanced so do take a wander around while you’re there.
-Queensland isn’t really known for it’s wines, the tropical climate and grapes generally don’t mixing particularly well, however Childers has tackled this head on with 4 speciality vineyards to explore.
+Queensland isn’t really known for its wines, the tropical climate and growing grapes generally don’t mix particularly well, however, Childers has tackled this head-on with 4 speciality vineyards to explore.

 Ohana winery and exotic fruits specialise in tropical fruit wines and liqueurs.
 They run a tour of the orchard together with tastings of both their range of tropical fruits and their unique wines.
 Then round out your visit with a stop at Brierley Wines followed by lunch or a platter with your tastings at Vintners Secret vineyard.